 Call 9-1-1 as soon as possible if the driver or any witnesses don’t do so first.
 While you’re waiting for the ambulance, try to exchange information with the driver.
 This may be difficult if you’re seriously injured, and it’s not the end of the world if you don’t get their information immediately.

 When the ambulance arrives, follow any and all medical advice the EMTs provide.
 If they tell you to go to the emergency room, do so — don’t worry about the cost of the ambulance ride.
-Be sure to follow up with your primary care provider, and follow all treatment regimen you are prescribed.
+Be sure to follow up with your primary care provider, and follow all treatment regimens you are prescribed.

 As soon as you’re able, be sure to call a West Palm Beach pedestrian accident.
 The sooner you call a lawyer, the sooner they can begin building a case on your behalf.